axibase/atsd-use-cases/research/illinois-birthrates/README.md

 ![](./images/ILL29.png)

-Open [ChartLab](https://apps.axibase.com/chartlab/6402f01c) to explore the number of live births in each of the counties listed above and navigate throughout the 20-year time period using the drop-down menu at the top of the display.
+Open [ChartLab](https://apps.axibase.com/chartlab/6402f01c) to explore the number of live births in each of the counties listed above and navigate throughout the 20-year time period using the drop-down list at the top of the display.

 ![](./images/ILL31.png)

 [![View in ChartLab](./images/button.png)](https://apps.axibase.com/chartlab/e3f7c7d8/2/#fullscreen)

->Learn more about creating a drop-down menu in ChartLab in the [Appendix](#appendix) below.
+>Learn more about creating a drop-down list in ChartLab in the [Appendix](#appendix) below.

 Use the ChartLab model below to compare the Top 10 counties' live births against the whole of Illinois' live births.
 Toggle between observed years using the drop-down list: